nandika0602/FD/README.md

     └── manifest.json             A JSON file holding meta data for app to run on platform

 Explore [more of app sample apps](https://community.developers.freshworks.com/t/freshworks-sample-apps/3604) on the Freshworks github respository.

+## Overview

+This project incorporates GitHub API integration to facilitate the addition of issues and the management of labels.
+Through the API, users can create issues and dynamically apply labels to indicate whether the ticket is in an open or closed state.

+## Features

+- **GitHub API Integration:** Leverage the GitHub API to add issues and manage labels.
+- **Freshdesk API Integration:** Retrieve issues from the Freshdesk API to populate the GitHub issues list.
+- **Issue Creation:** Users can create new GitHub issues, and the details are synchronized with Freshdesk for comprehensive issue tracking.
+- **Labeling System:** Automatically apply labels to GitHub issues based on their Freshdesk status (open or closed).